dustinpfister/blog_posts/_posts/express-set.md

 layout: post
 categories: express
 id: 418
-updated: 2019-04-18 21:12:55
+updated: 2021-03-23 14:23:04
-version: 1.7
+version: 1.8
 ---

-This will be a quick post on the [express set](https://expressjs.com/en/api.html#app.set) method in [express.js](https://expressjs.com/).
-The app.set method to be specific can be used to set application settings like the view engine to use.
+This will be a quick post on the [express set](https://expressjs.com/en/api.html#app.set) method in [express.js](https://expressjs.com/) which can be used in conjunction with the express get function when it comes to working with application settings.

+The app.set method to be specific can be used to set application settings like the view engine to use, or a post number to listen on when starting a main server script.
 In addition it can be used as an alternative to defining global variables for just about anything that has to be stored and accessed at a later point elsewhere in the app.
+The app get method as you might know can be used to define middleware to use with get requests, but if it is used with just one argument and given a string value the get method can be used as a way to get rather than set application values.

 <!-- more -->